kcp-dev/enhancements/keps/core/0005-apiexport-identity-rotation.md

    requests — exactly what the copy needs, since in-flight writes and watches must not straddle the flip.
-This is coarser than strictly necessary (the whole workspace is offline, not just the affected group/resource), but it is battle-tested and already understood by clients; a per-GR write-only fence is a possible later optimization, not a requirement,
+This is coarser than strictly necessary (the whole workspace is offline, not just the affected group/resource), but it is battle-tested and already understood by clients.
+A finer, per-GR fence is deliberately left as a follow-up (see "Follow-up: per-GR write-only fence") rather than a requirement,
 2. copies all keys from `/registry/<g>/<r>/<oldHash>/<cluster>/...` to `/registry/<g>/<r>/<newHash>/<cluster>/...` via storage handles — never through the workspace API, which is what preserves UIDs and bytes,